-Based on the analysis in last subsection, FICA needs to provide a guard time sufficiently long to handle the symbol timing misalignment in a WLAN based on carrier-sensing $(11\mu s)$ and broadcasting $(2\mu s)$.
-We further need to include an additional 800ns guard time to account for the typical spreading delay in indoor environments [1].
-We design two guard time sizes tailored to each coordination situation: a long cyclic prefix (CP) of $11.8\mu s$ and a short CP of $2.8\mu s$.
+We design two guard time sizes tailored to each coordination situation: a long CP of 11.8 μ s and a short CP of 2.8 μ s.
 The long CP is attached to M-RTS only, while a short CP is attached to every M-CTS, DATA, and ACK OFDM symbols, and therefore is the major overhead of concern.

 To amortize the short CP overhead, we need a longer OFDM symbol for data.
-Recall from Section 2.2 that a longer OFDM symbol is achieved by applying a larger FFT size N. Although in theory one can choose any large FFT size N, there are a few practical considerations.
-First, a large N requires more computational power to calculate the transform since the complexity of FFT is O(Nloq(N)).
-Second, with large N the adjacent subcarriers are spaced very closely.
+Recall from Section II-B that a longer OFDM symbol is achieved by applying a larger FFT size N. Although in theory one can choose any large FFT size N, there are a few practical considerations.
+First, a large N requires more computational power to calculate the transform since the complexity of FFT is $O(N \log(N))$.
+Second, with large N, the adjacent subcarriers are spaced very closely.
 Therefore, it is more sensitive to the frequency offsets of different nodes.
-Since multiple nodes may always have some small frequency offset (a few hundred Hz as we show later), the adjacent subcarriers should have enough separation to accommodate such an offset.
-In practice, subcarriers are usually separated by at least 15KHz [2, 3].
+Since multiple nodes may always have some small frequency offset (a few hundred Hertz as we show later), the adjacent subcarriers should have enough separation to accommodate such an offset.
+In practice, subcarriers are usually separated by at least 15 kHz [2], [3].